 4. Satan arrives on the wings of a lie.
-Example: “God’s church people are not enough for me.
+Example: “God’s house and His people are not enough for me.
 To really be fulfilled in life, I must have worldly friends and worldly play toys.”
 Is Satan fooling many with this lie today?

 Another lie: “There is nothing wrong with getting a buzz.”